akhaled01/sign-up/README.md

 # sign-up

-Following the odin project directive
+Sign up form made for the odin project